 Like the standard car, it also comes as a practical estate, with a four-wheel-drive version as special order – although that’s hobbled by a left-hand-drive layout and a price tag which won’t leave much change from £100,000.

 Our choice: Mercedes E63 AMG

-Inside, the E63 feels focused and motorsport-inspired, with a lovely Alcantara-trimmed steering wheel and a special stubby automatic shift lever.
-The AMG also features four additional switches and a dial located on the right of the centre console.
+Inside, the E63 feels much more special than the Vauxhall, with a lovely Alcantara-trimmed steering wheel, metal gearshift paddles and a special stubby automatic shift lever giving the car a real motorsport-inspired ambience.
+It also features four additional switches and a rotary dial located on the right of the centre console.
 These control the car’s gearbox shift modes, along with damper and stability control settings, and add to the race-bred atmosphere.

 Its 540-litre boot equals the Jaguar XFR-S’s, although you’ll need an extra £415 for split-fold functionality.
 The E63 also loses points for the clumsy-looking speaker that sits on the ceiling of the boot – part of the optional sound system.
 This is prone to getting whacked by luggage, and reduces the load bay’s height.

 Yet servicing costs are more manageable.
 Opt for the Mercedes service plan and you’re looking at £540 per year – reasonable when compared to supercars with similar pace.The E-Class also has decent residual values on its side, with our experts predicting it’ll hold on to 42.1 per cent of its value after three years, which is enough for the E63 to offset its higher asking price.

 And while there’s an extensive list of expensive options, the car comes with more than enough gadgets and gizmos as standard, such as sat-nav, Nappa leather seat trim and a surround sound Harman Kardon stereo system.